UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 Under (149.5)

-UConn has a 22-9-0 record against the spread so far this season compared to Miami (FL), who is 18-11-0 ATS.
-The Huskies have a 19-12-0 record going over the point total, while games involving the Hurricanes have a record of 15-17-0 when it comes to hitting the over.
-The teams average 158.4 points per game, 8.9 more points than this matchup's total.
-Over the past 10 contests, UConn has a 9-1 record against the spread while going 9-1 overall.
-Miami (FL) has gone 6-3 against the spread and 8-2 overall in its last 10 matches.
+UConn has a 22-9-0 record against the spread this season compared to Miami (FL), who is 18-11-0 ATS.
+A total of 19 out of the Huskies' games this season have hit the over, and 15 of the Hurricanes' games have gone over.
+The two teams combine to score 158.4 points per game, 8.9 more points than this matchup's total.
+UConn is 9-1 against the spread and 9-1 overall over its past 10 contests, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.